-This course will be based on classroom lectures aided by the lab/help sessions.
-Lectures will mainly follow Chapters 21 through 36, at a pace a little over one chapter a week.
+The learning process consists of three parts: a self-guided study of the materials provided by the instructor before class time; the class discussion on key concepts with a focus on knowledge assimilation through class demos and solving example problems; and finally, homework assignments that need to be completed in a timely fashion.
+The first and the third part should each take about 1.5 and 3 hours, respectively.
 The class meets Tuesday and Thursday from 11:00 AM to 12:20 PM in room 123 of Fondren Science Building.
-Preview of the textbook is required before the class.
-This is checked in the in-class quizzes.
+Class discussions are aided by the lab/help sessions.
+The class schedule will mainly follow Chapters 21 through 36, at a pace a little over one chapter a week.
 The instructor office hour is by appointment only and should not be used to answer questions about problems in homework assignments and quizzes.
-Those questions should be directed to the TA (Mr. Jibril Ahammand, jahammad@smu.edu).
+Those questions should be directed to the TAs.
 Help sessions will be during or after the lab time, or by appointment.

-Class attendance is required as classroom discussions together with the in-class quizzes are an important part of the learning process.
-Class attendance is checked by the in-class quizzes.
+Class attendance is required and checked as classroom discussions together with the inclass quizzes, which are an important part of the learning process.

-Grading policy: Final grades will be computed as 15% from the in-class quiz grades, 40% homework grades, 15% mid-term and 30% final exam (cumulative) grades.
-There is absolutely no makeup for the in-class quizzes, yet student may choose to drop two quizzes.
-If not chosen, the two with the lowest grade will be dropped.
-Quizzes are open-book but timed.
+Grading policy: Final grades will be computed as 10% on the questions answered (through an online tool) at the end of each self-guided study session, 20% from the inclass discussions and quizzes, 30% homework grades, 15% mid-term and 25% final exam (cumulative) grades.
+There is absolutely no makeup except for the two exams, yet student may choose to drop two self-study grades and two in-class grades.
+If not chosen, the two with the lowest grade in each category will be dropped.
+In class quizzes are open-book but timed.
 Homework must be submitted online and no late submission will be accepted.
 Both mid-term and final exams are in-class, close-book with a formula sheet provided.
 The problems for these two exams are exact copies chosen from homework and quizzes, only with numbers changed.
-During the two exams only blank sheets of paper and a calculator will be allowed.
+During the two exams, only blank sheets of paper and a calculator will be allowed.
 No smart-phones, tablets and computers are allowed in these exams.
 A one-time make-up of each exam will be allowed with SMU official excuse or a medical doctor's notice.
 Exam make-up time will be determined with students who need it.
 Numerical grade and letter grade conversion is based on: